 - Focus and stillness: As Bruce Lee pointed out, behind the punches, kicks and knees, a true martial artist learns to sit with himself and see where his weaknesses are.
 As a martial artist, your will learn what it is to be still, challenged and focused.

 - Teaches great morals and values: Martial arts wisdom has it that after consistent practice, one becomes less impulsive and aggressive towards others.
 At Shiryodo karate we introduce students to Bushido, the code of conduct followed by the Samurai.
-This has 7 virtues Valour, Benevolence, Rectitude, Etiquette, Truth, Loyalty and Honour.
+This has 7 virtues; Valour, Benevolence, Rectitude, Etiquette, Truth, Loyalty and Honor.
 This reminds students of the right attitude, frame of mind and virtues to strive for inside and outside of the dojo.

 - Muscle tone: By participating in martial arts, you can greatly improve the amount of muscle mass you have in your body.
 The higher your muscle mass, the higher your metabolic demands will be, and subsequently the more calories you will burn each day, thereby helping prevent obesity and promote weight loss.
 High levels of muscle mass also lead to increased agility, thereby preventing falls as you age.